 A powerful task management software, Todoist helps individuals and teams to organize their tasks with flexibility.
 You can quickly create your daily to-dos and assign due dates to stay on track.

 Todoist ranks #2 in our roundup of the top OmniFocus alternatives.

 The product comes with a multi-dimensional mix of tools including document management, project scheduling, and task management to provide a complete solution under one platform.

-Furthermore, with the help of ‘Karma points’, you can track your project performance over time and visualize your productivity to take smarter decisions.
+Furthermore, with the help of ‘Karma points’, you can track your project performance over time.
+In addition, you can also visualize your productivity to take smarter decisions.

-The next best alternative to OmniFocus we have in our list is Asana.
-One of the first choices of many teams when it comes to project management, Asana comes with a robust set of features for organizing and managing your tasks.
+Asana is another shortlisted application in our Omnifocus alternatives’ roundup.
+It is one of the first choices of many teams when it comes to project management.
+Asana comes with a robust set of features for organizing and managing tasks.